 At Canva, content can be either Free or Pro.
 You can use Free content at no cost – as the name suggests!
-Our Free and Pro Content licenses cover all of the content we offer – from photos, icons and illustrations, to videos, audio, fonts and templates.
+Our Free and Pro Content licenses cover all of the content we offer (except for Popular Music!) from photos, icons and illustrations, to videos, audio, fonts and templates.
 Below, we explain what these licences allow.

 If you’re a free user, you’ll see a watermark on Pro content.

-You can remove this watermark by buying a license to use the content in that design for $1, or by subscribing to Canva Pro.
+You can remove this watermark by buying a license to use the content in that design for a one-off fee, or by subscribing to Canva Pro.

-Paying for content supports our awesome content creators.
+Paying for Pro content supports our awesome content creators.

-For Free users, you pay just $1 to use a piece of Pro content in a design.
-This grants you a Pro Content license.
+For Free users, you pay a one-off fee to use a piece of Pro content in a design.* This grants you a Pro Content license.
 You’ll need to pay to use this same piece of content in a different design.

-By using content in a design, you’re creating something unique – once you do, there are very few restrictions on what you can do with your creations.
-Go wild!
+By using content in a design, you’re creating something unique – once you do, there are lots of things you can do with your creations!

 However, standalone content (e.g. a photo used on its own without any other design elements) has restrictions – for example, it can’t be printed on products or merchandise for sale.